Kunstmann: Expansion

 In 1998, the brand starts its expansion plan to markets abroad with the first shipments to Germany and the United States, followed by the entrance to the Japanese market in 2001.
 Up until 2002, all international exported products carried the "Patagonia" brand name but in an effort to unify their brand image and recognition, the Patagonia name is discarded and since then, all products carry the Kunstmann brand name.

 By 2003, Kunstmann had already managed to grab 0.5% of the Chilean beer market, producing up to 20.000hl of beer per month.
 That same year, in May 10 Kunstmann closes a distribution and advertising deal with Compañia de Cervecerias Unidas (United Brewing Company) which acquired a 49% stake, creating the current Compañia Cervecera Kunstmann S.A.

 Commercialization

-Kunstmann has created a brand name and image which is strongly associated with German tradition by virtue of their idea of preserving the cultural elements brought in by the german settlers in Southern Chile.
+Kunstmann has created a brand name and image which is strongly associated with German tradition by virtue of their idea of preserving the cultural elements brought in by the German settlers in Southern Chile.
 One of those elements, was the creation and management of a beer festival (modeled on the style of the Oktoberfest) called "Bierfest Kunstmann".
 Since 2002, it gathers crowds from all over Chile and abroad.
 Such event takes place during the summer months each year (normally by the end of January, early February).

-In 2017, a brand re-structing process resulted in the creation of a new beer bar and restaurant concept called "Kunstmann Kneipe" catering to a more casual young adult professional segment.
+In 2017, a brand restructuring process resulted in the creation of a new beer bar and restaurant concept called "Kunstmann Kneipe" catering to a more casual young adult professional segment.
 By 2019/2020 however they got re-branded as "Kunstmann Craft Bar".